 To get started, we suggest you try a little of everything, even if you don't think it's 'for you'.
 You never know, you might find you have a flair for Zumba, a passion for indoor cycling, or that you feel stronger by using the weight machines.

 "I don’t know what I’m doing"

 Why not choose and follow a guided workout?
-Lots of people print off or write down their workout routine – so it's perfectly normal to carry a prompt sheet with you while you workout or access it on your phone.
+Lots of people print off or write down their workout routine, so it's perfectly normal to carry a prompt sheet with you while you workout, or look at it on your phone.

-You may want to book some sessions with a personal trainer.
+You could even book some sessions with one of our personal trainers.
 Whether it’s managing pain, training for an event, or simply feeling more confident in the gym, they can help.
 If you have a better understanding of what to do, how and why, you have the power to make changes for life.

 Wondering what to expect when you visit our gyms?
 Take our virtual club tour.